How to Spend One Day in Ghent from Brussels

 Patershol – conveniently located near Gravensteen is this adorable Ghent district is full of narrow cobblestone lanes, quaint buildings and hidden restaurants and bars.

 Belgian Beer Days Tour – as mentioned previously, a day in Ghent would not be complete without a beer tour by a local.
 Sip your way through several Ghent bars and restaurants while learning the best of Belgian beer tradition and pouring do’s and don’ts.
 Definitely carve a few hours out of your one day in Ghent for this and book in advance.

 MSK (Fine Arts Museum) – When I visited Ghent, a few of the Ghent Altarpiece panels were being restored within this museum, making it a must to visit this museum just off the beaten path of other attractions.
 However, the museum made for a visually stunning experience.
 Take in works from Hieronymus Bosch, Pieter Paul Rubens, Antoon van Dijk, and Auguste Rodin and more from its 40 galleries and stroll the surrounding Citadel Park.

 Ghent One Day Itinerary

-So, what to do in Ghent for a day?
-Here is my recommended, self-guided day trip itinerary on how to spend one day in Ghent over 50 to add to your solo Belgium travel.
+So, what to do in one day in Ghent from Brussels?
+Here is my recommended, self-guided Ghent day trip itinerary to supplement to your solo Belgium travel.
 It’s a lot in one day, but well worth it.

 Want to spend more than 1 day in Ghent?
 Stay overnight in a Travel Sustainable property in the Ghent city centre for easiest access to the top Ghent attractions you may have missed.